-2021 Highlights
+2022 Highlights

-- The workforce was safe and healthy throughout the COVID-19 pandemic. - 47,728,040 Incident Free Man-hours Worked since the last LTI. - Wasco i-Start was implemented in March 2021 to facilitate a safety culture transformation.
+- 58,738,291 Incident Free Man-hours Worked since the last LTI. - Continued implementation of i-Start program to enable a safety culture transformation. - Launched digital safety observation initiative, the Care Card Advance Analytics project.

-Safety starts with the individual; all individuals must protect their health, safety and well-being.
 Stringent health and safety standards help prevent hazards and incidents for all employees.
 As much of our work involves high-risk construction, we strictly follow the Safe Work Method Statement (SWMS), which clearly states measures to control the risks associated with our nature of work.

 All employees are responsible for reporting incidents, near-misses, safety breaches and hazards.
-In 2021, Wasco trained 1,678 employees on health and safety standards, including general safety.
+In 2022, WSC trained 1,702 employees on health and safety standards, including general safety.

-We recorded 22,700 safety training hours in 2021.
+We recorded 18,993 safety training hours in 2022.
 Training included HSE induction, forklift operation, rigging and slinging training, working at height, electrical safety, hand safety, grinding safety and confined space entry.

-Wasco's Board-approved Health and Safety Policy formalises the Group's health and safety philosophy and approach.
-Safety initiatives, internal monitoring and internal safety audits include creating a robust set of safety protocols and delivering carefully developed safety orientation and ongoing training.
+WSC's approved Health and Safety Policy formalises the Group's health and safety philosophy and approach.
+Safety initiatives, internal monitoring and internal safety audit include creating a robust set of safety protocols and delivering carefully developed safety orientation and ongoing training.
 This training is extended to all employees, contractors and subcontractors.
 Every employee must attend a safety briefing before starting their workday at a minimum.